-Unlike its big siblings the NXT and the EV3 (see NXT sensors), the WeDo kit only has two sensors.
+Unlike its big siblings the NXT and the EV3 (see NXT sensors), both versions of the WeDo kit (2.0 and classic 1.0) only has two sensors.
 Nevertheless, these sensors give students the opportunity to experience how robots sense the world around them.
+The sensors in the revised version have greater capabilities.

-Note: The NXT/EV3 sensors cannot be used with the WeDo kit.
+Note: The NXT/EV3 sensors cannot be used with the WeDo kits.

-The motion sensor (part 9583) can detect objects very roughly up to 15 cm away, depending on the shape of the object and other properties (reflection, colour, etc.).
+The current WeDo motion sensor (part 45304) is not much of a change to the previous model (described below).
+It can detect objects up to about 15 cm away, depending on the shape of the object and other properties (reflection, colour, etc.).
+When an object moves, it changes distance relative to another object (such as the sensor).
+Consequently, the sensor can detect motion as well as measure distance.
 It is sometimes called a distance sensor.

 Very technical details: The motion sensor is an active IR (infrared) sensor.
 One of the visible parts emits a light while the other is the detector.
 The LED light is pulsed at 7 kHz.
 You might be able to see (and show) the flashing light using a camera phone.
 The sensor can work with 5 to 9 volts, with the WeDo set at 5 volts.

-Even though the WeDo does not have a sound sensor, it does make use of the built-in mic on the computer.
+Even though the WeDo does not have a sound sensor, it does make use of the built-in mic on the computer or tablet (e.g., iPad).
 The WeDo can be programmed to display how loud a sound is or to start the motor when a sound is sensed.

 Introducing the sensors to young students